 - Campus Ambassadors/Tour Guides/Orientation Leaders

 Two MxCC students serve as the primary and alternate representatives on the B.O.R.
 Student Advisory Committee.
 The alternate members of the committee serve in the absence of the regularly elected (primary) member and are strongly urged to work collaboratively to best represent the MxCC student population.
-Representatives serve on the statewide committee consisting of 17 students (12 from the Community colleges, 4 from the Connecticut State University System (CSU) and one from Charter Oak University).
-They meet periodically through the year to represent the approx. 96,000 students enrolled in the 17 CT state higher education institutions.
+Representatives serve on the statewide committee consisting of 17 students: 12 from the Community colleges, four from the Connecticut State Colleges and Universities system (CSCU) and one from Charter Oak University.
+They meet periodically during the year to represent the approximately 96,000 students enrolled in CSCU institutions.

 - Meetings are usually held monthly (a late afternoon during the week) at the Department of Higher Education, 61 Woodland Street in Hartford, or at one of the colleges or universities.
 The S.A.C. which formed in the Fall of 2011 after the higher education consolidation, creates its own agenda and has addressed large scope, system-wide issues facing higher education.
 Some examples: tuition increases, Senate Bill 40, and transfer and articulation policies.
 Students may also serve on other Board of Regents Committees such as the Student Technology Advisory Committee, and participate in leadership retreats.

-- The Student Advisory Committee Chairman, Michael Fraser from Western CT State University and Vice Chairman, Eugene Bell of Gateway CC lead the S.A.C.
+- The Student Advisory Committee Chairman Michael Fraser, from Western CT State University, and Vice Chairman Eugene Bell, of Gateway Community College, lead the S.A.C.

 - Current MxCC S.A.C.
 Representatives are: Randy Quartas, Primary Rep & David James McDonald, Alternate